shwethadia/payment/README.md

 # Simple Payment System

-The repository for [Building Simple Payment Application  with Go using Data Driven Architecture]
+This repository for [Building Simple Payment Application  with Go using Data Driven Architecture]